 Still, it can be a solution for some homeowners.
 Before you list, make sure you’ve considered these five things that might complicate your situation:

+Does your mortgage allow you to rent the property without penalty?
 Many loan programs that help people buy with a low downpayments have restrictions on renting the building.
 If the short-term rental you’re offering was purchased with you as an owner-occupant, there is likely language in your agreement that spells out what constitutes a breach by turning your house into an “investment property.”
 Generally, if you rent your property for more than 14 days in a year, you risk having to face the music.

 Despite what many websites may say about a lack of punishment for using your home as a rental when it goes against your mortgage agreement, breaching this agreement is serious business.
 Your mortgage likely has an acceleration clause that explains under what conditions your loan will essentially be revoked, with the entire balance due immediately.
 If you can’t cough up those hundreds of thousands of dollars, your bank will foreclose.